Differential graded motives: weight complex, weight filtrations and spectral sequences for realizations; Voevodsky vs.

 By the projective bundle theorem (see Proposition 3.5.3 of \cite{1}) for any $c\ge 0$ we have a canonical isomorphism $\p^c\cong \oplus_{0\le i\le c}\z(i)[2i]$.
 Hence $\z(c)[2c]$ can be represented as a cone of the natural map $\mg(\p^{c-1})\to\mg(\p^c)$.
 Therefore $\z(c)[2c]\in m(\hk_{[-1,0]})$.

 One can easily show that for any $X\in \hk_{[e,f]}$, $e,f\in\z$, $c>0$ we have $X(c)[2c]\in \hk_{[e-1,f]}$ (here we consider Voevodsky's Tate twist).
-Indeed, if $X$ could be decomposed into a Postnikov tower whose 'factors' are $P^i$ (the terms of the weight complex $t(X)$) then $X(c)[2c]$ could be decomposed into a Postnikov tower whose 'factors' are $P^i(c)[2c]$; since $t$ is an exact functor, we obtain that $t(X(c)[2c])$ is homotopy equivalent to a complex concentrated in degrees $[e-1,f]$.
+Indeed, if $X$ can be decomposed into a Postnikov tower whose 'factors' are $P^i$ (the terms of the weight complex $t(X)$) then $X(c)[2c]$ can be decomposed into a Postnikov tower whose 'factors' are $P^i(c)[2c]$; since $t$ is an exact functor, we obtain that $t(X(c)[2c])$ is homotopy equivalent to a complex concentrated in degrees $[e-1,f]$.

 We recall the Gysin distinguished triangle (see Proposition 3.5.4 of \cite{1}).
 For a closed embedding $Z\to X$, $Z$ is everywhere of codimension $c$, it has the form

 Suppose that the assertion is always fulfilled for $\dim Y=N'<N$.